Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 >
 > moveto player

+### People attack me when entering the cistern / Loud and Clear not started

+This can occur in a unmodified version of Skyrim as well.
+For some reason Skyrim simply wont start the quest automatically after handing in Taking Care of Business.

+Source: From Bugs section of <https://en.uesp.net/wiki/Skyrim:Taking_Care_of_Business> :-

+Make a save, Close Wildlander completely and restart Wildlander . load your save, then type in the below console commands.

+{: .console}
+>
+> startquest TG02
+>
+> setstage TG02  0
+>
+> setstage TG02  10

 ---

 ### Dampened Spirits doesn't start

-Occurs if you have *any* other thieves guild quests active when Brynjolf directs you to maven.

-Make sure you finish (or quit) any jobs you have active for Vex, Delvin or Tonika before handing in a Loud and Clear.

-Failing that - After completing, but before handing in a Loud and Clear - wait 24 hours in game.

-Failing That - close skyrim, reopen skyrim and load the save before handing in loud and clear.

-Failing that - start via console - Quest ID TG03
+This can occur in a unmodified version of Skyrim as well.
+For some reason Skyrim simply wont start the quest automatically after speaking to Brynjolf and him telling you to talk to Maven.
+Console commands don't work, Waiting and then console commands don't work.

+The only reliable work around we have found (instead of rolling back to previous saves and retrying a few times) is to :-

+1. Make a save
+1. Exit Wildlander and restart using the Wildlander Launcher
+1. Load the save you just made
+1. Then type in the below console commands.

+{: .console}
+>
+> startquest tg03
+>
+> setstage tg03 10

 ---

-### Brynjolf is stalking me!
+### i've completed the main thieves guild quest, but now Brynjolf is stalking me!

-This is because of of the quests wasnt set to completed.
+This is because one of the quests wasn't set to completed.

 {: .console}
 >